 Project PoSSUM Chief Scientist Dr. Dave Fritts and Executive Director Dr. Jason Reimuller were selected as part of a $1.4M NASA-funded experiment to fly PoSSUM camera systems on a high-altitude, unmanned balloon in support of the imagery experiment around the Arctic polar vortex for six days in July 2018.
 Project PoSSUM works in partnership with GATS, Columbia University, and Integrated Spaceflight Services.
 PoSSUM Graduates are engaged in the instrument development, operations, and educational outreach efforts in this novel experiment that will study atmospheric dynamics that can only be viewed in exquisite detail through very high resolution imagery techniques.

 The images obtained during the campaign will be used to analyze how waves generated at lower altitudes dissipate via instability and turbulence processes.
 These processes account for the deposition of significant energy and momentum transported by the waves from lower altitudes.
 They also play key roles in weather and climate throughout the atmosphere, but are poorly understood at present.
 Imaging of noctilucent clouds provides a unique window on these processes that is not available at any other altitude.
 Thus, this largely inaccessible region has the potential to educate us about important processes occurring throughout the atmosphere.

 In 2017, the team constructed the gondola and the camera, power, communications, control systems, and associated interfacing software.
-The novel camera system to be used in the campaign will employ an array of seven scientific camera systems to be configured for sustained operations in the Antarctic stratosphere.
-The camera enclosures were constructed by Integrated Spaceflight Services in Boulder, CO and be shipped to Columbia University for software integration and test, later to be integrated on the gondola and shipped to NASA’s Columbia Scientific Balloon Facility in Palestine, TX for testing and integration.
+The novel camera system employs an array of seven scientific camera systems configured for sustained operations in the polar stratosphere.
+The camera enclosures were constructed by Integrated Spaceflight Services in Boulder, CO and were integrated to the balloon gondola at Columbia University. there, software was integrated and the payload was shipped to NASA’s Columbia Scientific Balloon Facility in Palestine, TX for testing and integration in March 2018.